ClusterHQ/flocker/docs/advanced/security.rst

 If, for example, a malicious user were able to gain root SSH access to the machine running the control service, they would be able to copy the control service's private key and therefore be able to set up another machine to act and identify as the legitimate control service for that cluster.
 Similarly, if the private key of an API end user is compromised, anyone with that key will be able to authenticate as that authorised user and therefore make requests to the REST API to read or change the state of a cluster.

-It is therefore very important that you ensure the private keys are kept secret; they should not be copied or shared.
+It is therefore very important that you ensure the private keys are kept secret; they should not be copied or shared insecurely.
 When copying certificates and private keys to your cluster nodes as part of the installation process ``flocker-node``, the files must be copied using a secure and encrypted transfer medium such as SSH, SCP or SFTP.

 Other measures that would normally be taken to secure a server should still be implemented; Flocker is not a full server stack and its security layer does not prevent your server being hacked, rather it mitigates the likelihood of Flocker services being used as a vector to do so.